Keyboard shortcuts

 # Collect and submit once

-./radar-agent test --deployment redis-prod
+./radar-collector test --deployment redis-prod

 # Collect without submitting (dry run)

-./radar-agent test --deployment redis-prod --dry-run
+./radar-collector test --deployment redis-prod --dry-run

 # With debug output

-RUST_LOG=debug ./radar-agent test --deployment enterprise-cluster
+RUST_LOG=debug ./radar-collector test --deployment enterprise-cluster

 Behavior: